 Rainy season is from May to November.
-However, you will also see discounts on hotel prices and find cheap flights to Belize, so this can be an excellent time to visit.
+However, you will also find discounts on hotel prices and find many cheap flights to Belize, so this can be an excellent time to visit.

 The easiest way to travel the country is by plane.
 There are four charter services in the country offering domestic Belize flights and many airports.

 There are no trains at all, so the only other option is traveling by road.
 Buses are used by most Belizeans and available on all the main roads.
 Buses will stop to pick up passengers along the journey.